pokealarm/pokealarm/docs/configuration/geofences.rst

 Notes
 -------------------------------------

-Differences from Rocketmap
+Differences from scanners
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are using the same Geofences for both Rocketmap and PokeAlarm, it's
+If you are using the same Geofences for both the scanner and PokeAlarm, it's
 possible that you may see an event get rejected by PokeAlarm.
 This is because
-RM and PA use Geofences differently.
-RM uses them to rescrit work movement, but
+the scanner and PA could use Geofences differently.
+The scanners use them to
-PA uses them to restrict events.
-As a result, RM will occasionally send
+rescrit work movement, but PA uses them to restrict events.
+As a result,
-an Event that PA will reject.
-If this is a problem, you can either
+the scanners could occasionally send an Event that PA will reject.
+If this is a problem, you can either increase the size of your PA geofences,
-increase the size of your PA geofences, or remove them all together.
+or remove them all together.